WeCanCodeIT/CSlides/src/fundamentals/for-loops/index.md

 - Before we execute our code, let me explain the process part by part.

-- When the complier reaches the for keyword the following will take place:
+- When the compiler reaches the `for` keyword, the following will take place:

 	<div class="fragment">
-	1. The iteration variable is declared and assigned a value of 0;
+	1. The iteration variable is declared and assigned a value of 0.
 	</div>

 	<div class="fragment">